 If you plan to hit the road on your Australian holiday, it may be a good idea to check what your domestic policy may or may not cover when using a rental vehicle or your own car.

 If you are driving a rental vehicle, have taken out insurance through the rental company and are involved in an accident (or the car is stolen while in your care), some domestic travel insurance policies may cover you for some or all of the rental vehicle excess.
 Rental vehicle excess insurance may also be available directly through the rental company, or offered as a complimentary feature through some credit card providers.
 It may be a good idea to check what cover is available through your domestic policy or credit card provider before considering purchasing additional rental vehicle excess insurance via the car rental company.

 All vehicles registered in Australia will need compulsory third party insurance (CTP), which provides protection against claims for compensation if you injure or kill someone in a car accident.
 Each state will have specific conditions around this type of insurance.

 In addition to CTP, there are also a range of optional car insurance policies available in Australia, from third party property to comprehensive.
 If you are driving your own vehicle around Australia, it might be a good idea to consider purchasing one of these optional policies to help cover the costs associated with damage to other people’s property or their car, harm to the driver of your car, or damage to your car, including accident and theft.

 Some insurance providers also offer caravan, motorhome and camper trailer insurance.
 The benefits, exclusions and levels of car and caravan insurance differ based on each policy.
-Read the Product Disclosure Statement (PDS) and terms and conditions before making a decision.
+Read the PDS and terms and conditions before making a decision.

-Most travel insurance providers will offer domestic multi-trip policies, which can cover you for unlimited trips in Australia within a 12-month period.
-These policies often stipulate a maximum duration for each trip taken.
+Some travel insurance providers may offer domestic multi-trip policies, which can cover you for unlimited trips in A